Haritaki, Harad (Terminalia chebula)

 Description of Haritaki Plant

-Terminalia chebula is medium to large sized deciduous tree growing up to height of 25-30mt and diameter of trunk of this tree is 1mt.
-This plant matures with numerous branches and rounded crown.
-Bark of this medicinal plant is dark brown in color with longitudinal cracks.
-Leaves are oval or elliptic, 7-8cm long, alternate or sub opposite in direction with a petiole of 1-3cm.
+Haritaki also know as Harad and its Botanical name is Terminalia chebula.
+Terminalia chebula is medium to large sized deciduous tree growing up to height of 25-30mt and diameter of trunk of this Haritaki tree is 1mt.
+Haritaki plant matures with numerous branches and rounded crown.
+Bark of this Haritaki plant is dark brown in color with longitudinal cracks.
+Haritaki Leaves are oval or elliptic, 7-8cm long, alternate or sub opposite in direction with a petiole of 1-3cm.
 These are oblique and unequal at the base and have 5-8 pairs of veins.
-Fruit of this plant is ovoid drupe, broad, blackish and have five longitudinal ridges.
-Flowers have dull white to yellow color with strong and unpleasant odor.
+Haritaki Fruit of this plant is ovoid drupe, broad, blackish and have five longitudinal ridges.
+Haritaki Flowers have dull white to yellow color with strong and unpleasant odor.
 Its flowers are hermaphrodite and fruits are yellow to orange-brown in color.
 Flowering of this Indian medicinal plant appears between April and August and plant bears fruits from November to January.

 Haritaki is one main key ingredient in triphala and famous rejuvenating herb.
 Common names of Haritaki are Indian hog plum and Indian walnut.
 It is miraculous fruit with immense healing power.
-Most important point about this herb is that it increases longevity and it is good liver tonic.
+Most important point about Haritaki is that it increases longevity and it is good liver tonic.
 It is natural compound that is very essential for promoting overall body health and for the support of digestive system and functioning.
-According to Ayurvedic medicinal system powdered form of this herb is used in the treatment of intermittent and chronic fevers, polyuria and anemia.
+According to Ayurvedic medicinal system powdered form of Harad is used in the treatment of intermittent and chronic fevers, polyuria and anemia.

 It contains various chemical compounds like chebulagic, chebulin and corilagin.
-Various antioxidants of this plant are phloroglucinol, pyrogallol, ferullic, vanillic and caeffic acid.
+Various antioxidants of Harad plant are phloroglucinol, pyrogallol, ferullic, vanillic and caeffic acid.

 Haritaki is gentle laxative, purgative, astringent, anti-bilious and anti-oxidant in nature.
 This herb is laxative, digestive, tonic, expectorant, anti-dysentery, and carminative and has good properties.